th2-net/th2-conn-dirty-broken-fix/README.md

 cleanUpDuration: PT2S
 ```

-When this strategy is activated all outgoing business messages will be sent twice, one time with PossResendFlag=N and one time with PossResendFlag=Y
+When this strategy is activated all outgoing business messages will be sent twice, first time with `PossResendFlag=N` and second time with `PossResendFlag=Y`.

 ### Rule Type: DUPLICATE REQUEST
 ```yaml